ThomasWMiller/demogetdata/README.md

 - Rather than placing the entire HTML body of the web page in the file stored under the **webpages** directory, scape the body text, dropping HTML tags, file formatting, and data of little information value.
 The thinking here is that collected data from web pages will be used in a subsequent information app or knowledge base.
 Hint: Useful text is likely to be found within heading and paragraph tags, rather than anchor, style, and script tags.
 - Add unit tests using [testing](https://pkg.go.dev/testing) from the Go standard library.
 - Add styling to the site with cascading style sheets (CSS), [tailwind](https://tailwindcss.com/), or a components library (in CSS or tailwind).
 Ensure that the site is responsive, so it looks good and works well on desktop, tablet, and smartphone displays.
-- Further develop the app so it becomes a user interface to the [Colly scraping framework](https://pkg.go.dev/github.com/gocolly/colly/v2).
+- Further develop the app so it becomes a user interface to web crawling and scraping, perhaps with the [Colly scraping framework](https://pkg.go.dev/github.com/gocolly/colly/v2).